PDC World Youth Championship: History

 In 2019, Luke Humphries became the second future senior World Champion to win the World Youth Championship, beating 17-year-old Adam Gawlas, who qualified for the tournament despite having only played darts for nine months at the time.
 In 2020, the COVID-19 pandemic meant that the Players Championship Finals (and thus the World Youth Championship final) were moved from their regular location in Minehead to the Ricoh Arena in Coventry, where Bradley Brooks won the title.
 In 2021, the size of the field was reduced and the tournament was played on a single day in Minehead.
 Ted Evetts became the only player to win in the one-day format, as the tournament returned to its previous schedule in 2022.
 Northern Irish player and future World Cup winner Josh Rock broke the streak of English winners in 2022, recording the highest three-dart average in a World Youth Championship final to date, 104.13.

-In 2023, Rock's title defence was ended by eventual runner-up Gian van Veen, who was defeated in the final by Luke Littler.
+Rock's title defence in 2023 was ended by eventual runner-up Gian van Veen, who was defeated in the final by Luke Littler.
 Despite being eligible to compete until 2031, Littler opted not to defend his title in the 2024 edition, which expanded from 96 to 128 players.
 In Littler's absence, Gian van Veen became the first Dutch champion.
 Littler's 2025 World Championship victory meant that for the first time, the World Youth Champion was older than World Champion.
+Littler returned to the competition in 2025, but was unexpectedly defeated in a semi-final by Beau Greaves, who became the first female finalist.
+The Greaves–Littler match was notable for its quality, with both players averaging over 105 and Littler praising his rival on social media after the match, pointing out he had "two 10-dart legs, missed double 12 for a nine and still couldn’t win".
+Despite her semi-final performance, Greaves went on to lose the final to defending champion van Veen, who was appearing in a record third final.
+His victory made him the second player to defend the title.